vmware/captive-web-view/forApple/readme.md

 2. In Xcode, select to open the following path.

-    /wherever/you/cloned/captive-web-view/foriOS/Demonstration.xcworkspace
+    /wherever/you/cloned/captive-web-view/forApple/CaptiveWebView.xcworkspace

-    This is an Xcode workspace with two projects:
+    This is an Xcode workspace with the following projects:

     -   Captivity, an excessive demonstration application.
+    -   Headless, a demonstration in which the Web View isn't shown but is used to run JavaScript Fetch commands.
     -   Skeleton, a minimal application.
+    -   MacSkeleton, a minimal macOS application.
     -   CaptiveWebView, the framework.

 3. Build the CaptiveWebView framework, and then the Captivity application.